 Understanding the Unique Occupational Therapy Specialties

-While preparation is key when it comes to interviewing.
-It’s also important to know exactly what occupational therapy specialties are out there, so that you can focus on the one which most interests you.
+Preparation is key when it comes to interviewing.
+Moreover, it’s important to know exactly what occupational therapy specialties are out there, so that you can focus on the one which most interests you.

 In general, there are nine unique specialties to choose from, and each requires different experience and thus different OT interview questions and answers.